 Social authentication is a multi-step authentication flow, allowing you to sign a user into an account or link them with an existing one.

 Most configuration is already setup when using Google Sign-In with Firebase, however you need to ensure your machine's SHA1 key has been configured for use with Android.
-You can see how to generate the key on the Installation documentation.
+You can see how to generate the key in the authentication documentation.

 Ensure the "Google" sign-in provider is enabled on the Firebase Console.